Ločica ob Savinji

-Ločica ob Savinji (/sl/) is a settlement on the left bank of the Savinja River in the Municipality of Polzela in Slovenia.
+Ločica ob Savinji (/sl/; Lotschitz) is a settlement on the left bank of the Savinja River in the Municipality of Polzela in Slovenia.
 The area is part of the traditional region of Styria.
 The municipality is now included in the Savinja Statistical Region.

 Name

 The name of the settlement was changed from Ločica to Ločica ob Savinji in 1953.

 Cultural heritage

 An archaeological site in the settlement has revealed remains of a Roman military encampment dating to the Marcomannic Wars in the late 2nd century AD.